Landlords - housing health and safety rating system

 If a hazard is judged to be serious, with a high score, it is a category one hazard.
 All other hazards are called category two hazards.

-We have a duty under the Act to take action if we discover a category one hazard in a property, and power to take action to deal with a category two hazard.
+We have a duty to take action if we find a category one hazard in a property, and we have the power to take action to deal with a category two hazard.

-First of all, we would approach the landlord informally.
-If they don't respond, we can serve an improvement notice, requiring that the hazard(s) be removed or minimised within a set time.
+First of all, we will speak to you informally.
+If you don't respond, we can serve an improvement notice, requiring that the hazard(s) be removed or minimised within a set time.
 In more serious cases, we can serve a prohibition order forbidding the use of all or part of a dwelling.